For mass events & live streaming

 Validate + fallback

-Unicast delivers authentication/verification metadata; clients validate multicast packets and switch to unicast if needed.
+Unicast delivers verification metadata; clients validate multicast packets and switch to unicast if needed.

 Development status